-As Facebook’s Ad Manager constantly changes to adapt to consumer needs, marketers are given more opportunities to better connect with their audience.
-Split testing is the latest feature of Ad Manager that is allowing marketers to refine the consumer experience.
+As Facebook’s Ads Manager constantly changes to adapt to consumer needs, marketers are given more opportunities to better connect with their audience.
+Take for example the split testing feature that was unveiled to all in 2017.

-Prior to this new feature, the only option for A/B testing was to create multiple ad-sets, each with a different variable.
+Prior to split testing, the only option for A/B testing was to create multiple ad-sets, each with a different variable.
 This kind of testing on Facebook makes it nearly impossible to avoid audience overlap, making it difficult to accurately analyze results.

 By dividing your target audience into non-overlapping groups, you will be able to get the most accurate results.
 Marketers can now run split tests using either two or three ad sets within a single marketing campaign.

-The minimum budget is calculated on the size of the split ads and the length of the test.
+To help generate more conclusive results, a recommended budget is calculated by the size of the audience and the length of the test.
 Facebook recommends that split tests run between three and fourteen days to get the best results.

 Marketers understand the value of A/B testing because it helps deliver the most accurate results.
 Split testing is a better way they can analyze Facebook campaigns and help confidently answer questions about what worked and what didn’t.